t-siqueira/metac-troph-stab-scaling/README.md

 Thus, here, instead of starting the analyses with raw data, we start with data that has been generated with the code: 01_Siqueira_etal_dataprep_stability_metrics.R (available under request, together with the full set of data here https://zenodo.org/record/6591419)

 These data include variability and synchrony components estimated using the methods described in Wang et al. (2019 Ecography; doi/10.1111/ecog.04290), diversity metrics (alpha and gamma diversity), and some variables describing the data.

-# renv environment

-This repository uses [_renv_ package](https://rstudio.github.io/renv/) to improve reproducibility.
-It contains the **renv** folder with the R library with all the packages used at the current version of publication.